Kandil122/Python_lexical_and-Syntax-Analyzer/README.md

 # Compilers-Project
-Lexical and symantic analyzer for Python Language
+Lexical and Syntax analyzer for Python Language